yeahhina/Portfolio/portfolio/public/data/seats.md

 The end result is a consistent, user-friendly interface that aligns closely with the client’s identity and provides a professional experience.

-Here's ia screenshot of the wireframes:
+These are some screenshots of the wireframes:

 ![wireframes.png](https://i.postimg.cc/J7FFSq7x/wireframes.png)